Emma-Belg/scrimba-react-fromscratch/README.md

 Making a React app from scratch involves using:
 1. a compiler
 2. a bundler
-3. React (using npm)
+3. a package manager (I use react with npm).

+I am following a scrimba course that does not explain anything about how to acutally implement or use React and continues to require to make prjects from scratch so I have found a tutorial that will help me do this :).

 For this particular practice I am using the instructions found [here](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658).

+This is also a helpful link: https://reactjs.org/docs/create-a-new-react-app.html

 ## Compiler
 This particular tutorial uses Babel